oheunj/TwoPhaseSurv/README.md

 * __Oh, E. J.,__ Ahn, S., Tham, T., and Qian, M. (under review).
 Leveraging two-phase data for improved prediction of survival outcomes with application to nasopharyngeal cancer.

 # Files in this repository
-The source code is currently provided in 'main_sourecode.R'
+The source code is currently provided in 'tpsurv_main_code.R'

 # Installation
 R is a statistical software program, and RStudio is a user interface for R. We recommend that users install both R and R Studio.
 Both R and RStudio are free and open source.